St. George station: History

 The station was first opened on February 28, 1963, for the Yonge–University line, followed by the Bloor–Danforth line on February 26, 1966.

 Between 1963 and 1966, there was a direct surface connection at the Bedford Road subway entrance to Bloor and Danforth streetcars.
 The "Bedford Loop" was immediately south of the station structure and had opened in 1954 to provide a short turn facility for westbound streetcars serving Bloor station on the new Yonge Subway.
 Streetcars entered from Bedford Road, turned west into the loop beside the station, and exited south on to Bloor Street.
-The platform was on the east side of what is now the Ontario Institute for Studies in Education, with a TTC transformer station constructed at the former entrance and the exit where the Bloor–Bedford Parkette is situated.
+The platform was on the east side of what is now the Ontario Institute for Studies in Education at the University of Toronto, with a TTC transformer station constructed at the former entrance and the exit where the Bloor–Bedford Parkette is situated.
 This loop gave passengers travelling in peak hours a more direct connection between the subway and eastbound and westbound streetcars than walking to/from the curbside stops.
 The loop closed in February 1966 when streetcar routes were replaced by the Bloor–Danforth line.

 In 1999, this station became accessible with elevators.

 In late August 2019, the TTC installed platform door markers along the edge of the station's southbound platform as a pilot to improve customer flow when a southbound train is in station.
 These indicate where customers waiting to board should stand to avoid obstructing customers leaving the train.
 Automated train control (ATC) ensures that train doors and decals perfectly match up.
 Blue decals are located near the train doors for accessible seating; customers with mobility problems have priority boarding.